ActivityWatch/docs/development.rst

 #.
 Close `milestone on GitHub <https://github.com/ActivityWatch/activitywatch/milestones>`_ if one exists.
 #.
 Ensure that all the tests pass: :code:`make test && make test-integration`
 #.
 Test the latest build and check that it works correctly
+    - Travis artifacts are available in S3 at the base URL: https://activitywatch-builds.s3.amazonaws.com/
+    - Appveyor artifacts are available on Appveyor.
 #.
 Write a changelog entry in :code:`docs/changelog.rst`
 #.
 Sign the commit: :code:`git commit -a -S -m "bumped version"`
 #.
 Create a signed tag: :code:`git tag -s v0.7.1`